 The format should allow maximum opportunity for valuable discussion and knowledge sharing within local areas.

-Deadline for this grant is noon on Wednesday 12 June 2019
+Deadline for this grant is noon on Wednesday 3 April 2019 and Wednesday 12 June 2019

 - Applicants must be Full, Associate or Nurse Members (minimum of one year's membership) or Clinician–in–Training Members (minimum of six months' membership)

 - The applicant will normally be an academic or academic-related staff member.
 If not, a letter of support is required by the principal investigator or clinical team leader.

 - Meetings are organised by members based in the UK

 - There is no limit for the size of the meeting that can be held and size varies widely from meeting to meeting.